Full-Atom Peptide Design with Geometric Latent Diffusion: Experiments

 \textbf{Task}~~We evaluate our \model~and baselines on the following tasks: (1) \textbf{sequence-structure co-design} (\textsection\ref{sec:codesign}) aims to generate both the sequence and the structure of the peptide given the specific binding site on the receptor (\emph{i.e.} protein).
 (2) \textbf{Binding Conformation Generation} (\textsection\ref{sec:fixseq}) requires to generate the binding state of the peptide given its sequence and the binding site of interest.

-\textbf{Dataset}~~We first extract all dimers from the Protein Data Bank (PDB)~\citep{berman2000protein} and filter out the complexes with a receptor longer than 30 residues and a ligand between 4 to 25 residues~\citep{tsaban2022harnessing}.
+\textbf{Dataset}~~We first extract all dimers from the Protein Data Bank (PDB)~\citep{berman2000protein} and select the complexes with a receptor longer than 30 residues and a ligand between 4 to 25 residues~\citep{tsaban2022harnessing}.
 Then we remove the duplicated complexes with the criterion that both the receptor and the peptide has a sequence identity over 90\%~\citep{steinegger2017mmseqs2}, after which 6105 non-redundant complexes are obtained.
 To achieve the cross-target generalization test, we utilize the large non-redundant dataset (LNR) from~\citet{tsaban2022harnessing} as the test set, which contains 93 protein-peptide complexes with canonical amino acids curated by domain experts.
 We then cluster the data by receptor with a sequence identity threshold of over 40\%, and remove the complexes sharing the same clusters with those from the test set.
-Finally, the remaining data are randomly split based on clustering results into training and validation sets.
-Further, we exploit 70k unsupervised data from protein fragments (ProtFrag) to facilitate training of the variational autoencoder.
-Table~\ref{tab:dataset} provides statistics on these datasets, with further details in Appendix~\ref{app:data}.
+Finally, the remaining data are randomly split based on clustering results into training and validation sets, yielding a new bechmark calling \textbf{PepBench}.
+Further, we exploit 70k unsupervised data from protein fragments (\textbf{ProtFrag}) to facilitate training of the variational autoencoder.
+We also implement a split on \textbf{PepBDB}~\citep{wen2019pepbdb} based on clustering results for evaluation.
+We show details and statistics of these datasets in Appendix~\ref{app:data}.

 \textbf{Baselines}~~We first borrow three baselines from the antibody design domain. \textbf{HSRN}~\citep{jin2022antibody} autoregressively decodes the sequence while keeps refining the structure hierarchically, from the $\texttt{C}_\alpha$ to other atoms. \textbf{dyMEAN}~\citep{kong2023end} is equipped with an full-atom geometric encoder and exploits iterative non-autoregressive generation. \textbf{DiffAb}~\citep{luo2022antigen} jointly diffuses on the categorical residue type, the coordinate of $\texttt{C}_\alpha$ as well as the orientation of each residue.
 Next, we explore two baselines from the general protein design. \textbf{RFDiffusion}~\citep{watson2023novo} exploits a pipeline that first generates the backbone via diffusion and then alternates between inverse folding~\citep{dauparas2022robust} and structure refining based on a physical energy function~\citep{alford2017rosetta}. \textbf{AlphaFold 2}~\citep{jumper2021highly} is the well-known model for protein folding, which also shows certain abilities on peptide conformation prediction~\citep{tsaban2022harnessing}.
 We also include two traditional methods. \textbf{AnchorExtension}~\citep{hosseinzadeh2021anchor} designs peptides by first docking an existing scaffold to the binding site, and then optimizing the peptide with cycles of mutations guided by energy functions. \textbf{FlexPepDock}~\citep{london2011rosetta} is designed for flexible peptide docking via optimization in the landscape of a physical energy function~\citep{alford2017rosetta}.
 Implementation details are provided in Appendix~\ref{app:baselines}.